Saturnina Rodríguez de Zavalía: Life

 Saturnina Rodríguez de Zavalía was born in Córdoba on 27 November 1823 as the third of four children to Hilario Rodríguez Orduña (1791–1832) and Catalina Montenegro (1803–26); her baptism was celebrated on 27 November in the town cathedral.
 Her two elder sisters were Manuela and Petrona and in 1826 her sister Estaurófila was born.
 Her mother died in 1826 – after the birth of the final child – and her father died in 1832 after having refused to wed again after being widowed.
 Her paternal aunt Doña Teresa (b.
 1766) assumed care for the children after her father died.

 Her first call to the religious life came in 1840 after she took a course in the Spiritual Exercises alongside the Jesuits.
 In 1848 she chose the priest Tiburcio López as her spiritual director and it was he who encouraged her to wed.
 Rodríguez married Manuel Antonio de Zavalía on 13 August 1852 – he was widowed with two children Benito and Deidamia – and he threatened to commit suicide if she refused to wed him; López officiated at this wedding.
 The couple had one daughter who died either straight after birth or in a miscarriage and it endangered her health.
 Her marriage was not peaceful at times due to her outburst of anger when she was under pressure which sometimes became violent outbursts.
 The four moved to Paraná in 1860 and returned to Córdoba in 1861.
 Her husband succumbed to illness on 30 March 1865.

 On 15 September 1865 the widowed Zavalía visited the local church to reflect before the Blessed Sacrament and she decided to establish a religious congregation; she founded the Handmaids of the Heart of Jesus on 29 September 1872.
 Her spiritual director at that time was Father David Luque and she set up the order's motherhouse on 1 March 1875.
 Houses were set up during this period including one in 1886 at Santiago del Estero and in 1889 in Tucumán.
 She once collaborated with José Gabriel del Rosario Brochero.
 Luque suffered ill health since 1888 and he died on 11 August 1892 which prompted her to have him interred in the order's motherhouse.
-In 1893 the Archbishop of Buenos Aires León Federico Aneiros asked her to establish a house in Buenos Aires which she did.
+In 1893, León Federico Aneiros, the Archbishop of Buenos Aires asked her to establish a house in Buenos Aires, which she did.

 Zavalía died due to illness on 5 April 1896 at 8:00am after having experienced ill health during the Easter season.